v-eraw/remindu/README.md

 Reminds you to pay rent/electric bills

+Reminds you to take vacations/breaks so you stay sane

+Suggests new hobbies/ can automatically add tasks or small goals for each one

+Can create lists for new hobbies/goals and import/export schedules

 Option to add a reminder for when to start a task, and a deadline for when to finish or make a certain amount of progress on the task/break it up into smaller chunks.

 Can add reminders for daily habit (this WILL get annoying)